yeyehandsome1984/Cryptosite/README.md

 # Interactive Web Application Project

 ## Context
-This project includes writing custom HTML5, CSS3, Vanila JavaScript code to create a webpage that serve the following purpose:
+This project includes writing custom HTML5, CSS3, Vanilla JavaScript code to create a webpage that serve the following purpose:
 * Help the Crypto investors to decide which platform to trade crypto & relevant derivatives.
 * Display the purchasing power
 * Allow users to read and interact with the data chart/table to choose which crypto, which currency they want to pull out the information